hellbox/srob-migration/content/reviews/seattle-step-by-step.md

-name = "Seattle, step by step" title = "Seattle, step by step" dek = "From Madam Damnable\u2019s Hotel to Profanity Hill, a new guide walks you through Seattle history." facebookauto = "From Madam Damnable\u2019s Hotel to Profanity Hill, a new guide walks you through Seattle history." twitterauto = "From Madam Damnable\u2019s Hotel to Profanity Hill, a new guide walks you through Seattle history." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/seattle-walks.md"]
+name = "Seattle, step by step" title = "Seattle, step by step" dek = "From Madam Damnable\u2019s Hotel to Profanity Hill, a new guide walks you through Seattle history." type = "Review"facebookauto = "From Madam Damnable\u2019s Hotel to Profanity Hill, a new guide walks you through Seattle history." twitterauto = "From Madam Damnable\u2019s Hotel to Profanity Hill, a new guide walks you through Seattle history." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/seattle-walks.md"]